How are marketing campaigns planned and managed? How does marketing to other businesses differ from promoting products and services to consumers?

 This means we can provide work placement bursaries to develop your skills in evaluating numerical evidence, analysing data and designing research.
 We also offer the opportunity to follow a specialised degree path, where you graduate with enhanced quantitative skills.
 These are evidenced on your degree transcript, to help give you the competitive edge in the graduate job market.

 This course is taught at Essex Business School in Southend, one of the most entrepreneurial counties in the UK.
-We’re ranked in the top 25 in the UK for research excellence (REF, 2014), ensuring you learn about the latest academic thinking on issues affecting today’s business world.
+We’re ranked in the top 25 in the UK for research quality (The Times and The Sunday Times Good University Guide 2018), ensuring you learn about the latest academic thinking on issues affecting today’s business world.
 We’re focused on responsible management and sustainable business, with our students and staff joining us from all over the world.